abdulmujeebdev/newswave-backend/README.md

-# NewsWave
+# News Wave

-This project holds the source code of the NewsWave application.
+This project holds the source code of the News Wave application.

 ### Technical Stack